willr196/guardian-data-streaming/SE/exhibition-curator.md

 ## High-level desired outcome

+- Users of the platform can view artworks from the APIs you have decided upon.
+- Users can search all of the APIs you are working with using a search functionality.
+- Users can select artowrks to add to a personal collection.
+- Each artwork can be viewed separately, where further details for it can be seen - including any images and information associated with curated the artwork.
-Users of the platform can enter key terms or choose from presets which will provide them with a list of artworks to select from.
-The selected artworks will then be added to a personalised exhibition.
-When viewed, the exhibition should include images and information associated each curated them.
-Users can navigate between different artworks, and should be provided with links where they can find out more information, and where they can see the artwork in person.
+- Users can navigate between different artworks, and should be provided with links where they can find out more information, and where they can see the artwork in person.

 ## Minimum viable product

 A website or a web progressive app (WAP) where:

 1. A user can provide some search criteria to filter and sort artworks.
-2. The artworks can then be saved into a temporary collection, which can be viewed and expanded.
+If no search criteria are provided, the user can see a list of artworks filtered or sorted in a way that is up to you.
-3. Images and core information about the artwork are displayed when a user interacts with a thumbnail or other indicator of an artwork from the exhibition.
+2. Images and core information about the artwork are displayed when a user interacts with a thumbnail or other indicator of an artwork from the exhibition.
-4. The user can select which artworks they want to include in an exhibition they are creating which persists for the duration of their session.
+3. Artworks can be browsed one by one using "Previous" / "Next" type of functionality, or from a list.
+4. The artworks can then be saved into a temporary collection, which can be viewed and expanded.
+5. Artworks in the

 ## Non functional requirement